Uniform undistortion from barycentres, and applications to hierarchically hyperbolic groups: S --translation discreteness

-\begin{proposition} Let $S$ be a connected, orientable, finite-type surface with positive genus and one boundary component.
-Let $\gamma$ be the boundary curve, and let $\mathcal C(\gamma)$ be the associated annular curve graph.
-The action of $\mcg(S)$ on $\mathcal C(\gamma)$ does not factor through an acylindrical action. \end{proposition}
+\begin{proposition} Let $S$ be a connected, orientable, finite-type hyperbolic surface.
+Let $\gamma$ be an essential simple closed curve on $S$, and let $\mathcal C(\gamma)$ be the associated annular curve graph.
+The action of $\Stab_{\mcg(S)}(\gamma)$ on $\mathcal C(\gamma)$ does not factor through an acylindrical action. \end{proposition}

-The annular curve graph $\mathcal C(\gamma)$ and the action are described in \cite[\S2]{masurminsky:geometry:2}.
-The proposition holds for stabilisers of curves in mapping class groups of more general surfaces, by a virtually identical argument, but we restrict our attention to surfaces with one boundary component for concreteness.